droidkfx/AoC-2024-CoPilot/README.md

 As I understand it the copilot plugin will gather context from the project so I will strive to commit at each prompting to ensure the given context is clear.

 I will start a new conversation for every problem but will reuse the conversation within a given day.

+I will instruct the LLM to use "input.txt" for input files but I will modify this with the correct directory after.
+I will not include the input in the problem till after the prompt so I can ensure the input file is not part of the context.

+If CoPilot fails to solve the first part of the problem I will not include a second part.